Artem14031944/CV/README.md

 ## Overview

-A Small Resume Landing Page, This test task was all done in almost 5 hours and the purpose of it is to apply for an internship.
+A small landing page for a resume.
+This test task was completed in almost 3 hours and its purpose is to apply for offers.

 ## Links